Turncloak-Exile/TowerFall/README.md

 ```
 The King:
  _____________________
-|                     |    1) The King Controls the botting of Towerfall and is shown in Yellow.
+|                     |    1) The King Controls the booting of Towerfall and is shown in Yellow.
 |                     |    2) The King represents the boss man.
 |   |\    / \    /|   |    3) The King directs user to Exier to access next layour of files.
 |   | \  /   \  / |   |    4) The King rewards you for Quests that are completed.